Luggs123/FFXIV-Model-Exporting/Guides/Main Guide.md

 # What You'll Need
 - An active FFXIV subscription
 - [TexTools](https://www.ffxiv-textools.net/)
+- (Optional) An in-game appearance editor, such as [Anamnesis](https://github.com/imchillin/Anamnesis).
-- An image editor, such as Photoshop or GIMP
+- An image editor, such as Photoshop or [GIMP](https://www.gimp.org/downloads/)
-	- Optional is a downloadable screenshot program such as [Gyazo](https://gyazo.com/download), just for taking cropped and convenient screenshots with little to no extra information.
+	- (Optional) A downloadable screenshot program such as [Gyazo](https://gyazo.com/download), just for taking cropped and convenient screenshots with little to no extra information.
 - [Blender](https://www.blender.org/)
 	- [Blender Cats plugin](https://github.com/absolute-quantum/cats-blender-plugin)
 - [Unity](https://unity.com/download)